MindNode Triad

 1. Select a node you want to start a connection from.

-2. On your Mac, locate the connection icon (a curved line with an arrow) on the Toolbar and click on it.
+2. Locate the connection icon on the (action) Toolbar and click/tap on it.

 3. Click or tap on another node to create a connection between these nodes.